13 Fun Things to do in Brighton for Adults

 5. The Forge Comedy Club

-Stephen Grant has been running a successful comedy club for more than 20 years and he's put all his experience into creating The Forge in a purpose-built venue.
+Stephen Grant has been running a successful comedy club for more than 20 years and he's put all his experience into creating The Forge Comedy Club.

 Playing football enclosed in your own personal bouncy bubble is so much fun - if only for the goal celebrations!